The Infamous Quitclaim

 The buyer should obtain an Owner’s Title Insurance Policy.
 This insurance provides the buyer with protection against specific title risks such as:

 - Undisclosed Heirs

-By custom in Texas, the seller is responsible for paying for the Owner’s Policy, but the person who pays is actually subject to negotiation.
+By custom in Texas, the seller is responsible for paying for the Owner’s Policy, but the person who pays is subject to negotiation.
 The premium amount for the Owner's Policy is determined by the sale price of the property and the rate is set by the Texas Department of Insurance.

 If the buyer obtains a mortgage to purchase the property, there will also be a Mortgage Title Insurance Policy issued to the lender.
 The purpose of this insurance is to validate the lien that the lender has on the property.
 Before this policy is issued, the insurance company must first perform a careful search of federal, state, and county records associated with real estate.
-The buyer, who is borrowing money in order to pay for the property, is responsible for paying for the Mortgage Policy.
+The buyer, who is borrowing money to pay for the property, is responsible for paying for the Mortgage Policy.
 The premium for the Mortgage Policy is determined by the amount of the loan and the rate is set by the Texas Department of Insurance.

 The Deed Without Warranty